Weighting your V-Drive Boat for Wakesurfing

 Below is our three step process for properly weighting your v-drive boat and creating that epic surf wave.
 Enjoy!

-Step 1 (Good): The first step to weighting any inboard boat for wakesurfing is to load down the rear corner on the surf side.
+The first step to weighting any inboard boat for wakesurfing is to load down the rear corner on the side that you will be wakesurfing.
 Displacement of the stern deeper in the water will direct the flow of water while also promoting list or leaning.
 The result is a ridable wave with a cleaner face.
-Just this step will allow most riders to surf without holding onto the rope.
+Just this step alone will create a wake that allows most riders to surf without holding onto the rope.

 Larger riders may need to jump to Step 2 in order to maintain the speed needed to throw the rope in the boat.

 Our preferred next upgrade is to add some weight forward in the boat towards the bow.
 This will help to displace more of the boat's hull deeper in the water.
 This will decrease the height of the wave but in turn will create a longer, more ridable area further behind the swim deck.
 This upgrade is a balancing act so use the bow weight sparingly.
 Too much and the wave will flatten out leaving you with no speed or push to stay in the wake.
 Not enough bow weight and you will be surfing with the nose of your board over the swim deck.

 To maintain the height of the wave while increasing the push or ridable portion of the wave, begin to add more weight to the middle section of your boat on the side that you will be surfing.
 The amount of weight should be around 3/4" of the total weight in the rear compartment.
 The name of the game is weight distribution.
 It should taper from the heaviest bag in the rear corner to the lightest bag in the bow.

 Take Your Surf Wake To The Next Level